 Wednesday: Slow Cooker Black Bean soup with grilled cheese and a salad

-Thursday: Baked Chicken Nuggets, fruit salad and roasted cauliflower
+Thursday: Chicken tenders, fruit salad, and roasted cauliflower

 Salad of the week: (repeat — love this one but skip the avocado) Apple, Pecan and Cranberry Salad